curl/curl/docs/libcurl/libcurl-env.md

 ## NTLMUSER

-User name to use when invoking the *ntlm-wb* tool.
+Username to use when invoking the *ntlm-wb* tool.

 ## SSLKEYLOGFILE